codio/knowledge/source/common/settings/bitbucket.rst

 If you are working with BitBucket, you must install your Codio SSH key and connect to the application.

-1. Click your user name or gravatar in the lower portion of the navigation pane to open the **Settings** page.
+1. Click your user name or gravatar in the lower portion of the navigation pane.
 2. Click the **Applications** tab.

    .. image:: /img/prefs-account-gh1.png